amarkumar901/Music_Genre_Classifier/README.md

 # Music_Genre_Classifier
-• Developed a ML Model which efficiently classifies the type of audio with an accuracy of 90%.
+• Developed a Machine Learning Model which efficiently classifies the type of audio with an accuracy of 90%.